Frequently Asked Questions

 5.1.
 What is the real-time clock (RTC)?

-chronyd can monitor the rate at which the
+to monitor the rate at which the RTC gains or loses time.
+When

 5.2.
 I want to use

-The hwclock program is often set-up by default in the boot and shutdown scripts
+hwclock program is often set-up by default in the boot and shutdown

-If you don’t, it will over-write the RTC with a new value, unknown to
+procedure.
+If you don’t, it will over-write the RTC with a new value, unknown

 chronyd.
 At the next reboot,